MayurDokras/MayurDokras/README.md

 - 👋 Hi, I’m @MayurDokras
-- 👀 I’m interested in Flutter Development
+- 👀 I’m interested in Fullsyack Application Development
-- 🌱 I’m currently learning Flutter and AWS
+- 🌱 I’m currently learning laravel
 - 💞️ I’m looking to collaborate on App Developers like me, new in Flutter Development
 - 📫 How to reach me @mayurdokras2404@gmail.com